Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Target-of-opportunity Observations of GW Triggers

-It is expected that in the fourth observation run (O4) of GW detector network which will begin running in 2022, two Advanced LIGO detectors (H1 and L1) in the USA \citep{harry2010,aasi2015}, Advanced Virgo detector (V1) in Europe \citep{acernese2015}, and KAGRA detector (K1) in Japan \citep{aso2013,akutsu2019} will reach their respective design sensitivities \citep{abbott2020prospects}.
-The network composed of these 2nd generation detectors is referred to as the “HLVK era” in the following.
-The 2nd generation detectors would further be improved to 2.5th generation detectors in $\sim 2025$.
-The subsequent upgrade of Advanced LIGO, Advanced Virgo, and KAGRA are called Advanced LIGO Plus \citep[A+;][]{miller2015}, Advanced Virgo Plus \citep[AdV+;][]{abbott2020prospects}, and KAGRAplusCombined \citep[KAGRA+;][]{michimura2020}.
+It is expected that two Advanced LIGO detectors (H1 and L1) in the USA \citep{harry2010,aasi2015}, Advanced Virgo detector (V1) in Europe \citep{acernese2015}, and KAGRA detector (K1) in Japan \citep{aso2013,akutsu2019} will start the fourth observation run (O4) together in 2023. {{The network composed of these 2nd generation detectors is referred to as the “HLV era” in the following.
+Here, the sensitives of H1, L1 and V1 in the HLV era are adopted as their respective design sensitivities \citep{abbott2020prospects} since their sensitivities are dynamic and change over time\footnote{{{We show differences between design sensitivity curves we use and latest sensitivity curves released on April 6th, 2022 in Figure \ref{fig:ASD_Comparsion} of Appendix \ref{app:ASD}.
+Based on these latest sensitivity curves, our simulations of GW detection rate in O4 might be slightly overestimated.}}}, while K1 is ignored in our simulations in view of that K1 will work to improve most of time in O4\footnote{\url{https://www.ligo.caltech.edu/news/ligo20220617}}.}} The 2nd generation detectors would finish their upgrade to 2.5th generation detectors in $\sim 2025$.
+The subsequent upgrade of Advanced LIGO, Advanced Virgo, and KAGRA are called Advanced LIGO Plus \citep[A+;][]{miller2015}, Advanced Virgo Plus \citep[AdV+;][]{abbott2020prospects}, and KAGRA+ \citep{michimura2020}.
 Hereafter, we refer to the era during which these four detectors upgrade to 2.5th generation detectors as the “PlusNetwork era”.
-After $\sim2030$, the 3rd generation GW detectors are expected to replace the 2nd and 2.5th generation detectors.
-The currently proposed 3rd generation detector plans include LIGO Voyager \citep{adhikari2020} as an improvement upon LIGO A+, the Einstein Telescope (ET) in Europe \citep{punturo2010a,punturo2010b,maggiore2020}, and Cosmic Explorer (CE) in the USA \citep{reitze2019}.
-Due to the as-yet undetermined locations of ET and CE, we directly place ET at the current Virgo detector position and two CE detectors at the current H1 and V1 positions, according to the convention \citep{vitale2017,vitale2018}.
+After $\sim2030$, the 3rd generation GW detectors are expected to start their observation.
+The currently proposed 3rd generation detector plans include LIGO Voyager \citep{adhikari2020} as a possible upgrade upon LIGO A+ (strictly speaking, it's more like quasi-3rd generation.
+However, since its sensitivity is much higher than that of the 2.5th generation detectors, for the convenience of discussion, we classify it as 3G), ET in Europe \citep{punturo2010a,punturo2010b,maggiore2020}, and CE in the USA \citep{reitze2019}.
+Due to the as-yet undetermined locations of ET and CE, we directly place ET at the current Virgo detector position and two CE detectors at the current H1 and L1 positions, according to the convention \citep{vitale2017,vitale2018}.